 Ellison is a professional horse trainer and riding instructor.
 She runs a summer camp program and offers kids a safe introduction to horses.

-Today, I feel the need to write about something a bit more serious.
-As some of you know, I sustained a traumatic brain injury in a non-riding accident with a horse on March 13 of this year.
+I sustained a traumatic brain injury in a non-riding accident with a horse on March 13 of 2018.
 I developed post-concussive syndrome which has left me with a long recovery and affected not just my life but my family members' lives and our business.

-I never would have thought that all these months later, I would still need a walker to walk and suffer from chronic fatigue, headaches, and dizziness.
+I never would have thought that months later, I would need a walker to walk and would be suffering from chronic fatigue, headaches, and dizziness.

 We always think, "Oh that won't ever happen to me."
 Well, the fact is, it can happen to me and it did.
-Same goes for you.
+The same goes for you.

-I have broken young horses to ride, done eventing, done dressage, trail riding, I had even started to learn how to vault last year—among just all the stupid things I did with horses as a kid back when I was fearless and thought nobody was watching.
+I have broken young horses to ride, done eventing, done dressage, trail riding, I had even started to learn how to vault in 2017—among just all the stupid things I did with horses as a kid back when I was fearless and thought nobody was watching.

 Would knowing that have kept me out of the saddle or out of the barn all these years?
 Of course not!
 If I would have known though, I may have taken them more seriously and rested and followed instructions after the accident.
 It can make a real difference in how you recover and if you recover fully.

-After my accident on March 13, I tried to push through a headache, dizziness, and nausea I was experiencing.
+After my accident on March 13 of 2018, I tried to push through a headache, dizziness, and nausea I was experiencing.
 That is what horse girls do right?
 Suck it up buttercup!
 If I would have known that in my situation having had head injuries before that resting after another concussion was even more important, I might have listened.
 Probably not, but maybe!

 It happened to me and it could just as easily happen to anyone else who rides or interacts with horses on a daily basis.